nkohari/nate.io/content/music/the-black-keys/have-love-will-travel.md

 But in 2001, Dan Auerbach cranked the feedback knob on his guitar to 11, Patrick Carney set up a shitty eight-track recorder in his basement, and together they made the song their own.

 If I had to choose one "favorite" band, it'd be The Black Keys.
-They're [also from Akron](/writing/the-city-of-opportunity), and their mix of raw, gritty, bluesy rock is just right.
+They're [also from Akron](/writing/the-city-of-opportunity), and if the city had a sound, it'd be their mix of raw, gritty, bluesy rock.
 Way back, they'd do shows at the [Civic Theatre](https://en.wikipedia.org/wiki/Akron_Civic_Theatre), and my biggest musical regret is not seeing them there when I had the chance.

 Trying to come up with a name for the album, Dan and Patrick drove around Akron.
 Wandering into a Super K-Mart, they found a jar of pomade, and history was made.